-From all accounts, George Frame of Oamaru, Janet Frame's brother, had a pretty bad reputation in his home town.
-Probably the one person who has done the most over the years to publicise this negative image of Janet Frame's "eccentric" and even "dangerous" brother George, is the academic Patrick Evans, who in multiple essays such as his obituary of Frame reports George to be "fanciful", "narcissistic", a "constant irritant", and describes him as "nasty, brutish, and short", and admits that "he scared me".
+From all accounts, George Frame of Oamaru, Janet Frame's brother, known as 'Geordie', had a pretty bad reputation in his home town.
+Probably the one person who has done the most over the years to publicise a negative image of Janet Frame's brother George, is the academic Patrick Evans, who in multiple essays such as his obituary of Frame reports George to be "eccentric" and even "dangerous", "fanciful", "narcissistic", a "constant irritant", and describes him as "nasty, brutish, and short", and admits that "he scared me".

-Now Frame never talked like this about her brother, and this sort of over-personal, creepily familiar and inappropriate focus on her and her wider family was why she despised Evans.
-A prominent Auckland literary figure reminded me recently that Janet had openly referred to Evans as a "stalker".
+Now Frame never talked like this about her brother.
+She denied the salacious suggestions vehemently, and this sort of over-personal, creepily familiar and inappropriate focus on her and her wider family was why she despised Evans.
+A prominent Auckland literary figure (Christine Cole-Catley) reminded me recently that Janet had openly referred to Patrick Evans as a "stalker".

 Evans is well known for giving undue attention to peripheral members of Frame's circle; he admits it himself, because he was spurned by Frame and her closest family and friends.
 In a recently published online essay about Frame's life he says: